 10 Questions to Help Hire Sales Winners

 Most are great at interviewing and it is easy for a hiring manager to fall into the trap of getting caught up in the flow and make a bad hire.
-So, how do you weed through the flashy resumes and inflated track records to find the true quota crushing gems?
+So, how do you weed through the flashy resumes and inflated track records to find the true quota-crushing software sales professionals?
 It’s all in their pitch.

 Here are 10 questions to ask every rep that comes knocking for a job; their answers will help you separate the guaranteed business-boosters from the potential sales setbacks: